“Most Likely to Change the South” – Southern Living magazine

 Addendum: What’s with the 11th-generation thing?

-The oldest traceable Rushing in this family line was originally from the Isle of Man in the Irish Sea, enslaved and shipped to America in the early 1650s after being captured by Oliver Cromwell’s soldiers near Worcester during the English Civil War.
+The Rushing family line was originally from the Isle of Man in the Irish Sea, shipped to America in the early 1650s after being captured by Oliver Cromwell’s soldiers near Worcester during the English Civil War.

-The Felders immigrated from near Zurich, Switzerland in 1735; one is a much-celebrated Revolutionary War hero whose two name-inscribed cannon are on display in Orangeburg, South Carolina.
+The Felders immigrated from near Zurich, Switzerland in 1735; one is a much-celebrated Revolutionary War officer whose two name-inscribed cannon are on display in Orangeburg, South Carolina.

-Both families began moving as pioneers in the late 1790s to what is now south Mississippi.
+Both families began moving as pioneers in the early 1800s to what is now south Mississippi.

 The Boyers (Felder’s mother’s side of the family) came to the Mississippi Delta from Pennsylvania in the 1840s, but were originally part of a Bavarian German immigration to America in the 1720s.

-Another group in the family’s direct lineage were the 1635 immigrant Swayzes, who immigrated in 1635 from Bridport, Dorset, along England’s south coast.
+The oldest traceable members of the family’s direct lineage were the 1635 immigrant Swayzes, who immigrated from Bridport, Dorset, along England’s south coast.
 The family was among the original “Jersey Settlers” who sided with England before the American Revolution and moved as pioneers to the Natchez area by 1773.

 I will post a blog soon with photos I’ve taken in all these ancestral home sites.